LeoFC97/store-rest-api/README.md

 I chose to use a non-relational database, in my opinion its better to work with collections instead of tables in this situations.

+For hosting database i chose mongoDbAtlas, because it have a free tier that can be hosted on AWS, Google Cloud or Azure.
+I chose Google Cloud beacuse its the only one that was SouthAmerica (São Paulo) as a region on the free tier.

 ## Running the Unity tests

 There are Unity Tests on the project in order to ensure that it runs cohesively, and they can be found at their respective folders.